frenetic-lang/frenetic-vm/README.md

 ## First-Time setup

-After cloning the repository:
+After cloning the repository type:

-    $ git submodule init
-    $ git submodule update
     $ vagrant up

-The `vagrant up` command will build Frenetic, so it takes a long time to run.
+The will build the Frenetic virtual machine, and will likely take a long time to run.

+Then type:

+    $ vagrant ssh

+to connect to the virtual machine.